talbeno10/EqsAnalyze/README.md

 # EqsAnalyze

 ## Main Purpose
-Earthquakes data analyzation through the years, deductive reasoning and parameters prediction using ML You will find addition information in the project presentation
+Earthquakes data analyzation through the years, deductive reasoning and parameters prediction using ML\n You will find addition information in the project presentation

 ## Acquisition